jpw-erigo/CT_dotNET/README.md

 //
 // The period between samples (in msec) is specified by dataPeriodMsec.
 //
-// Each output file ("chan1.csv" and "chan2.csv") contains the number of
+// Each output file ("chan1.csv" and "chan2.csv") contains the number of points
-// points specified by numPtsPerCTFile in CSV format.
+// specified by numPtsPerCTFile in CSV format.
 //
-// Each output CloudTurbine "block" contains one output file per channel,
+// Each output CloudTurbine "block" contains one output file per channel; i.e.,
-// i.e., one "chan1.csv" file and one "chan2.csv" file.
-The number of
+// each block will contain one "chan1.csv" file and one "chan2.csv" file,
-// blocks per segment is specified by numBlocksPerSegment.
+// where each file contains a number of points in CSV format.
 //
+// The number of blocks per segment is specified by numBlocksPerSegment.
+// Set this to 0 to not have a segment layer.
+//
-// The number of segment folders maintained in the output source is
+// The desired number of segment folders is specified by numSegmentsToKeep.
-// specified by totNumSegments; older segment folders are trimmed.
+// Older segment folders are deleted.
+To keep all segment folders, set this
+// value to 0.
 //
 // For information on the CloudTurbine file hierarchy, see
 // http://www.cloudturbine.com/structure/.